diannedejesus/update_contacts/readme.md

 Create a unique link for a client list which will permit them to update their contact information.

 ## Functional Description
-The application will connect to an outlook exchange account and import the contact list, timestamping the import.
-The list will be filtered by job title.
-Then a unique access link will be generated for each contact.
-This link will be used as an identifer for the contact.
+The application connects to an outlook exchange account and imports the contact list, timestamping the import with the current date.
+The list is filtered by job title.
+Then a unique access link is generated for each contact.
+This link is used as an identifer for the contact across the different databases.
 Then a separate database will be filled for the user application.
-It will contain only name and link/identifier for security purposes.
+It contains only name and link/identifier from the original import for security purposes; it also will be the location for tracking data asociated with the contact.
-- the import will be timestamped the day of import or have the last modified date (doesn't seem that the last modified date is available on exchange)
+- the import will be timestamped the day of import [ would like to have the last modified date but it doesn't seem that the last modified date is available on exchange]
-- filtering by job title since that is the field we use to identify type of contact.
+- filtering by job title since that is the field we use to identify the type of contact.
 - connection by outlook exchange since that is what the company uses, through the soap protocal and EWS
 - the number of contacts will be less then 200 so the access link can be unique but managable as a manual entry
 - the data will be used to fill a separate database, the user data entry has no need to access all the contact information so that will be kept seperate with other none sensitive information.

-The user application will consist of a form where the user will be able to enter and submit their contact information.
+The user application will consist of a form where they will be able to enter and submit their contact information.
 If they use a unique link then their name will be auto filled.
 Clear instruction will be placed onscreen and warnings will show up to explain the importance of updating their data.
 - The instruction will state that in order to erase information and not replace it, they will need to call or email us.
-- if the unique link is not used then the linkid will be left empty and a match will be found during the verification process.
+- if the unique link is not used then the linkid will be left empty and a match will be found during the submission process.

-When the form is submitted it will be added to a submit database with a timestamp where it can be reviewed before updating the outlook database.
+When the form is submitted it is be added to a submit database with a timestamp where it can be reviewed before updating the outlook database.
 The user will recieve a visual confirmation of the submitted data and if an email was provided then we will send a confirmation by email.
+If no email was provide the application will verify it an email is present for the user (only if link was used to enter data), if none is found a message will be presented to the user.
-- form can be submitted partially filled but needs at least name
+- form can be submitted partially filled but needs at least the full name
 - the person will be informed of importance of updating all information, especially email if partially full.
 - repeated data will just be stored in database, this is not an issue due to the small scale use of the application.
 - The visual confirmation is a thanks page with the information displayed with time and date for printing and we will indicate that an email was sent (if no error occurred and if an email is on file).